moonbitlang/moonbit-textbook/docs/11-parser.md

 },) }
 ```

 Lastly, we can build a lexical analyzer for integers.
 An integer is either zero or starts with a non-zero digit followed by any number of digits.
 We'll first build three helper parsers.
 The first parser matches the character `0` and maps it to the number zero.
 The next two parsers match `1-9` and `0-9`, respectively.
 Here, we use the ranges of UTF encoding to determine, and since numbers in UTF are ordered from 0 to 9, we calculate the difference between a character's encoding and the encoding of `0` to obtain the corresponding number.
 Finally, we follow the syntax rules to construct the parser using our combinators.
 As shown in lines 11 and 12, we mirror the rules exactly.
-However, a non-zero digit and any number of digits just form a tuple of a digit and a list of digits, so we need one more mapping step.
+However, a non-zero digit and any number of digits just form a tuple of a digit and a @immut/list.List of digits, so we need one more mapping step.
 We use `fold_left` to fold it into an integer.
-Since digits near the head of the list are left digits to the left, multiplying the digit by 10 and adding a right digit forms the final integer, which we then map to an enum.
+Since digits near the head of the @immut/list.List are left digits to the left, multiplying the digit by 10 and adding a right digit forms the final integer, which we then map to an enum.

 ```moonbit
 // Convert characters to integers via encoding